Nicolas Schöffer: Luminodynamism (1957-1959)

 In these works, the play of movement and coloured lights provided an attraction that gave a completely original effect even when filmed.
-Schöffer shot several short films that we would call a video clip today, although the word didn't exist at the time.
+Schöffer shot several short films of these.

 Chronodynamism (1959-)

 The Microtemps (1960-1966) series challenges the capabilities of human visual perception and assesses the limitations of the related cognitive capacities.
 The Microtemps are small boxes, the inside of which is either painted black or white, or lined with a reflective material.
 Various discs, hemispherical shells and plates made of stainless steel are set in motion inside the box by a programmed motor.
 The speed of their rotations was adapted to the speed of the perception of an image, i.e. thirty thousandths of a second, in such a way that it challenged the recipient's cognitive capacities.
 The Luminos were similar with the difference that the rotating parts were shaded by a transparent screen.
 They were the first mass-produced works of art.

 These works represent a transition from Luminodynamism to Chronodynamism.
 After space and light time got into the focus of the artist's attention.
-However, the program of the Microtemps and Luminos repeated itself endlessly the same way because it was not yet based on an algorithm.
-During his further artistic activity, Schöffer created sculptures using cybernetics the program patterns of which are never repeated but the algorithm endlessly creates new combinations.
-Schöffer elaborated the theory of Chronodynamism (1959-).
+However, the program of the microtemps and luminos repeated itself endlessly in the same way, because it was not yet based on an algorithm.
+During his further artistic activity, Schöffer created sculptures using cybernetics program patterns which are never repeated.
+Schöffer elaborated the theory of Chronodynamism in 1959.

-As soon as Schöffer had with the five topologies and cybernetics his fully fledged artistic arsenal ready the dimension of the works began to grow.
+With the five topologies and cybernetics together, Schöffer had his full artistic arsenal ready, and the dimensions of his works began to grow.
 He created cybernetic light towers, the Chronos series.
 They can be found in several cities around the world.
 Chronos 8 stands in his home town near the house where he was born.
-Although the most accomplished and tallest cybernetic light tower that he planned for Paris has never been built it is still considered as his masterpiece.
+Although the most accomplished and tallest cybernetic light tower that he planned for Paris was never built it is still considered as his masterpiece.
 It would have been taller than the Eiffel Tower and an information source for the inhabitants of Paris.
 It took ten years to design.
 The first oil crisis and the death of Pompidou thwarted the plan.